Improvised Explosives: TATP, ANFO, Urea Nitrate and Modern IEDs

 In practice, concentrated hydrogen peroxide (30-50% aqueous) is added to acetone in the presence of a catalyst such as sulphuric acid, hydrochloric acid, or citric acid, at temperatures controlled below approximately 10°C. Above 10°C the reaction becomes difficult to control and the temperature can run away.
 The product precipitates as white crystalline solid.
 A co-product under some conditions is DADP (diacetone diperoxide, the six-membered ring homologue) and small amounts of linear peroxide oligomers.

 The molecular structure of TATP is a nine-membered ring containing three oxygen-oxygen (peroxide) bonds alternating with acetone-derived ketal carbons.
 The formula is C9H18O6, molecular weight 222.24.
 This structure is responsible for both its extreme sensitivity and its characteristic decomposition pathway.
 Unlike nitroaromatic and nitramine explosives that release energy by decomposing to CO2, H2O, and N2, TATP detonation (or, more precisely, deflagration-to-detonation transition) produces primarily gaseous acetone and CO2 in a rapid entropy-driven decomposition of the peroxide bonds.
-This decomposition has been described by Yehuda Yam, Ehud Keinan, and colleagues at the Technion (Haifa) as an "entropy explosion" rather than a purely enthalpy-driven process.
+Research by Yehuda Yam, Ehud Keinan, and colleagues at the Technion (Haifa) characterises this decomposition as an "entropy explosion" rather than a purely enthalpy-driven process.

 The sensitivity profile makes TATP among the most dangerous improvised explosives to handle.
 Friction sensitivity: initiates at approximately 50 g friction load (versus RDX at 120 g).
 Heat sensitivity: initiates at approximately 160°C. Shock sensitivity: lower than military primaries but sufficient to detonate from mechanical shock.
 TATP also sublimes at ambient temperature (vapour pressure approximately 6.7 Pa at 25°C), making open containers of dry TATP hazardous through vapour accumulation.

-The 7 July 2005 London Transport bombings (52 victims killed, 700 injured) involved four simultaneous IEDs detonated on the London Underground network (at Aldgate, King's Cross/Russell Square, and Edgware Road stations) and on a bus at Tavistock Square.
-All four devices used TATP as the main explosive charge, with organic peroxide-based initiators.
+The 7 July 2005 London Transport bombings (52 victims killed, 784 injured) involved four simultaneous IEDs detonated on the London Underground network (at Aldgate, King's Cross/Russell Square, and Edgware Road stations) and on a bus at Tavistock Square.
+All four devices used a concentrated hydrogen peroxide mixture as the main explosive charge, with TATP-based initiators as detonators.
 The UK Defence Science and Technology Laboratory (DSTL) Forensic Explosives Laboratory at Porton Down identified TATP from debris recovered from the four blast sites.
 Analysis used LC-MS/MS in positive-ion ammonium adduct mode, detecting TATP as [TATP+NH4]+ at m/z 240, and GC-MS for confirmation.
 The investigation established that the precursors (acetone from nail polish remover products and hydrogen peroxide from hair bleaching products) had been purchased by the bombers from retail suppliers in West Yorkshire.
 A parallel network reconnaissance was attempted on 21 July 2005 using near-identical devices that failed to fully detonate, allowing post-blast and recovered device analysis to confirm the TATP formulation.

 The 13 November 2015 Paris attacks (130 killed, 413 injured) involved multiple simultaneous attacks at the Stade de France (three suicide vests detonated by bombers), the Bataclan concert hall (suicide vests and shooting), and several cafes and restaurants.
 French forensic investigators from the Institut national de police scientifique (INPS) and the Laboratoire central de la préfecture de police (LCPP) identified TATP as the explosive in the suicide vests and the unexploded vest recovered from one of the attackers.
 The Paris investigation traced the TATP synthesis operation to a flat in Saint-Denis, north of Paris.